 TSLS 0039 - 3 serious, no-bullsh*t ways to make a living from your writing

-Most of the writers I come into contact with on social media these days are either jaded, hopelessly optimistic, or a combination of both.
+Most of the writers I come into contact with on social media these days are either hopelessly optimistic, jaded, or a combination of both.

-They've either succumbed to a life of poverty, or are screaming their book link at people on Twitter and pretending that strategy works.
+They've either succumbed to a life of poverty, or are screaming their book links at people on Twitter and pretending that strategy works.
 There's really no one in the writing industry today that immediately comes to mind when it comes to "an author making loads of money."
 So today I hope I can be that person for you.